 The library

 The library is where you find toolkits to install.
-It’s a browsable catalog inside your Jootle instance, kept fresh from the platform.
+It’s a browsable catalogue inside your Jootle instance, kept fresh from the platform.

 You don’t have to leave Jootle to install.
-You don’t have to download anything.
+You don’t have to download anything (unless you want to import a .jtf.json directly).
 You don’t have to configure files.
-The flow is: open the library, find a toolkit, click install.
+The flow is: open the library, find a toolkit, install it.

 Opening the library

-Section titled “Opening the library”In the sidebar, find Toolkits (or Library under it, depending on your version).
+Section titled “Opening the library”In the sidebar, find Tools → Library.
 The library view shows:

 - Featured toolkits.
 Curated picks for what most customers find useful first.

 - Categories.
-Productivity, Content, Finance, CRM, Engineering, Personal, and so on.
+Productivity, content, finance, governance, personal, and so on.

 - Search.
 Type what you’re looking for.